confluentinc/ksql/docs/operations.rst

 KSQL provides start and stop scripts.

 ksql-server-start
     This script starts the KSQL server.
-It requires a property file as an argument and is located in the ``/bin`` directory of your |cp| installation.
+It requires a server configuration file as an argument and is located in the ``/bin`` directory of your |cp| installation.
 For more information, see :ref:`install_ksql-server`.

 ksql-server-stop